libelle17/autofax/README.md

 Additionally, received faxes from
 <b>hylafax</b>/<b>capisuite</b> can be named automatically
-with the sender&rsquo;s name, according to his fax number, and stored.</p>
+with the sender&rsquo;s name, according to his fax number, and stored. <br>
+The usability within a network (may also be a windows network with only one linux machine) is being accomplished by automatic integration of all relevant directories into a samba server.
+It could be complemented by a frontend for the mariadb database.</p>

 <h2>INSTALLATION
 <a name="INSTALLATION_E"></a>
 </h2>

-<p style="margin-left:11%; margin-top: 1em">First, read the
+<p style="margin-left:11%; margin-top: 1em">First, please
-chapters &rsquo;functionality&rsquo;,
+read the chapters &rsquo;functionality&rsquo;, &rsquo;preconditions&rsquo;,&rsquo;automatically installed
-&rsquo;preconditions&rsquo; and &rsquo;implications&rsquo;
+software packages&rsquo; and &rsquo;implications&rsquo;
 below.
-Then, if connected to the internet, call: <b><br>
+Then, if connected to the internet, call (e.g. by coying the line and pasting it into a terminal): <b><br>
 N=autofax;P=${N}_inst.sh;cd ~;wget
 https://raw.githubusercontent.com/libelle17/$N/master/install.sh
 -O$P&&sh $P</b> <br>
 At last, call: <b><br>
 autofax</b> <br>
-(answer some questions of the program) <br>
+and answer some questions of the program. <br>
-The first execution and the first processing of a fax with each of hylafax and/or capisuite may take some time and need some additional input, respectively. <br>
+The first execution and the first processing of a sent/received fax with each of hylafax and/or capisuite may take some time and need some additional input, respectively.</p>
-Preconditions see below.</p>

 <h2>USAGE
 <a name="USAGE_E"></a>